Gurriel 8 RBIs, Cole wins 10th in row, Astros rout Rockies

 TRAINER’S ROOM

 Astros: RHP Ryan Pressly (sore right knee) returned to Houston on Wednesday after pitching one inning in a rehabilitation game for Double-A Round Rock on Tuesday night.
-Manager AJ Hinch said he felt good after the outing and that he would be evaluated and likely come off the injured list in the next day or two. … RHP Brad Peacock (sore right shoulder) will make a rehabilitation appearance for Triple-A Round Rock on Wednesday night.
+Hinch said he felt good after the outing and that he would be evaluated and likely come off the injured list in the next day or two. … RHP Brad Peacock (sore right shoulder) will make a rehabilitation appearance for Triple-A Round Rock on Wednesday night.

 UP NEXT